Taha-khelfa/style-guidelines/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
-Please first read the [issues]() and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue]().
+Please first read the [issues]() (insert link if available) and search for existing and closed issues.
+If your problem or idea is not addressed yet, [please open a new issue](). (insert link if available)

 ## Contributing